ksu-is/SkyCompare/README.md

-# SkyCompare\n\nCustom flight ranking engine using Python, Flask, and BeautifulSoup.
+# SkyCompare made to trach fligths and give you the best updates